shikhirsingh/ExtJS-AppCamp-Govt/Instructions/01-SetupInstructions/README.md

 # Ext JS 6 - App Camp Setup Instructions

-Prior to attending the Ext JS App Camp, please follow the setup instructions below.
+Prior to attending the Ext JS App Camp, please follow the setup instructions below on your laptop.
 You will need to bring your laptop at the AppCamp

 ## Step 1: Obtain a Text editor or IDE